 U.S. Treasury officials declined to comment.
 Weil could not be reached immediately for comment.

-AIG shares closed down 1 cent to 53 cents on the New York Stock Exchange.
+AIG shares closed down 1 cent at 53 cents on the New York Stock Exchange on Monday.

 AIG has said it plans to sell all assets except its U.S. property and casualty business, foreign general insurance, and an ownership interest in some foreign life operations, as it looks to raise money to pay back the government.